revbayes/revbayes/.github/PULL_REQUEST_TEMPLATE/bug_fix_template.md

 **Screenshots**
 If applicable, feel free to provide screenshots to help explain your problem.

-**Computer info**
-Which OS are you using?
-Which version of RevBayes?
-This should be the first line you see when you start RevBayes.

 **Additional context**
 Add any other context about the problem here.
 Feel free to tag specific members of the RevBayes team as possible reviewers for the pull request.